 For as long as people could remember, lace was made of silk and woven by hand.
 As a result, it was expensive and the preserve of the wealthy.
 As part of the industrial revolution, Nottingham inventors and entrepreneurs sought a way of producing lace that everyone could buy and they completely changed the nature of the industry.

-The lace making around Nottingham grew out of the stocking knitting trade.
+Lace making around Nottingham grew out of the stocking knitting trade.
 In 1799 there were six lace makers in Nottingham; by 1832 there were 186.
 The invention and manufacturer of lace making machines replaced the time consuming manual process and drove the rapid growth of lace making.

-The first machine-made lace was made by altering a hand knitting frame.
+The first machine-made lace was an altered hand knitting frame.
 Then came the ‘twist machines’ – the most complex textile machines in the world.
 First, the Heathcote machine of 1808 (you will find a model near the entrance), then the Leavers machine of 1813; both made lots of cheap plain net lace which could be hand-embroidered.
-The Jacquard Card apparatus allowed pattern lace to be made in up to 9ft widths ready for finishing, dyeing and selling.
-The overall process spanned many businesses and skills each providing a key part in the delivery of lace to Nottingham’s Lace Market.
+However, the Jacquard Card machine made pattern lace in widths of up to 9ft.
+This lace went on for finishing and dyeing.
+The overall process spanned many businesses and skills each providing a key step in the delivery of lace to Nottingham’s Lace Market.